bloominstituteoftechnology/Theory-Of-Computation/objectives/computability/README.md

 [Gödel's Incompleteness
 Theorem](https://en.wikipedia.org/wiki/G%C3%B6del%27s_incompleteness_theorems)

 ## Exercises

-* Where do you see boolean algebra used in JavaScript?
+- Where do you see boolean algebra used in JavaScript? if statements()

-* What are some examples of logical symbols in JavaScript?
+- What are some examples of logical symbols in JavaScript?

-* The Analytical Engine was never constructed.
+- The Analytical Engine was never constructed.
 Why not?